 Peace, Love, and Cookies,

-Miguel has over 10 years of experience in multimedia production and has created promotional videos for clients like Microsoft, Walmart, Fidelity Investments, Reckitt Benckiser and even Ashton Kutcher.
+I also have 10 years of experience in multimedia production and have produced hundreds of promotional videos for some of the top Silicon Valley startups including clients like Microsoft, Walmart, Fidelity Investments, Reckitt Benckiser, Hipmunk and even Ashton Kutcher.

 I hope to see you inside one of my courses soon!